-- The school will ensure that all children have access to a balanced and broadly based curriculum, and that the National Curriculums programmes of study are flexible enough to meet every child's needs.
-(No child will be excluded from any learning activity due to their impairment or learning difficulty, unless it is clearly of benefit to that individual and leads towards inclusion.) - Learning opportunities will be absorbing, rewarding and effectively differentiated and the teaching styles will be diverse. - Access to remote and online learning will be inclusive for all students. - Staff will work in a way to avoid the isolation of the children they are supporting, and will encourage peer tutoring and collaborative learning. - Schemes of work and policies for each area of the curriculum are in place and are differentiated to include appropriate learning outcomes for all pupils.
-Each policy has an Inclusion Statement detailing access to that curriculum area for pupils identified with additional needs. - Differentiation takes a variety of forms within teacher planning.
+- The school will ensure that all children have access to a balanced and broadly based curriculum, and that the National Curriculum's programmes of study are flexible enough to meet every child's needs.
+(No child will be excluded from any learning activity due to their impairment or learning difficulty, unless it is clearly of benefit to that individual and leads towards inclusion.) - Learning opportunities will be absorbing, rewarding and effectively differentiated and the teaching styles will be diverse. - Staff will work in a way to avoid the isolation of the children they are supporting, and will encourage peer tutoring and collaborative learning. - Differentiation takes a variety of forms within teacher planning.
 Learning intentions are always made explicit and then activities may be adapted, or planned separately as appropriate.
 Alternative methods of responding or recording may also be planned for where this is appropriate. - Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through specialist resources such as ICT where this is appropriate. - The school will ensure that the hidden curriculum and extra curricular activities are barrier free and do not exclude any pupils.